-We believe the OCS will drive significant benefits to all stakeholders in the field of organ transplantation.
-For patients, we believe the OCS provides more patients with access to life-saving transplants and allows for quicker recovery following transplantation.
-For hospitals, we believe the OCS provides a means to increase transplant volume, treat more patients, enhance provider status and improve transplant program economics.
-Finally, we believe the OCS provides payors with a more cost-effective treatment for end-stage organ failure and reduces exposure to significant post-transplant complication costs and extended hospital stays.
+We believe the OCS and the NOP will drive significant benefits to all stakeholders in the field of organ transplantation.
+For patients, we believe the OCS and the NOP provide additional access to life-saving transplants and allow for quicker recovery following transplantation.
+For hospitals, we believe the OCS and NOP provide a means to increase transplant volume, treat more patients, enhance provider status and improve transplant program economics.
+Finally, we believe the OCS and NOP provide payors with a more cost-effective treatment for end-stage organ failure and reduces exposure to significant post-transplant complication costs and extended hospital stays.

-Our OCS products are reimbursed in the United States through existing, standard commercial transplant billing mechanisms.
-The Medicare program and private payors had been providing reimbursement for the OCS Lung, OCS Heart and OCS Liver during the U.S. pivotal trials and have continued providing reimbursement for our products following FDA approval.
+Our OCS products and NOP services are reimbursed in the United States through existing, standard commercial transplant billing mechanisms.
+The Medicare program and private payors had been providing reimbursement for the OCS Lung, OCS Heart and OCS Liver during the U.S. pivotal trials and have continued providing reimbursement for our products and services following FDA approval.
 We are in the process of seeking long-term reimbursement for our products outside of the United States.

 Our corporate headquarters, manufacturing and clinical training facilities are located in Andover, Massachusetts.
 We also have a geographically distributed team in the United States supporting our National OCS Program.
 We have additional distribution and commercial operations in Europe.
-As of December 31, 2021, we employed 148 people globally, most of whom were full-time employees.
-We generated \$30.3 million and \$25.6 million of net revenue during the years ended December 31, 2021 and 2020, respectively, representing an 18% increase.
-Growth in our business was negatively impacted by the global COVID-19 pandemic during the years ended December 31, 2021 and 2020, following net revenue growth of 81% in 2019 compared to 2018.
-Our business model is characterized by a high level of recurring revenue, which is derived primarily from sales of our single-use, organ-specific disposable sets that are required for each transplant using the OCS.
+As of December 31, 2022, we employed 212 people globally, most of whom were full-time employees.
+We generated \$93.5 million, \$30.3 million and \$25.6 million of total revenue during the years ended December 31, 2022, 2021 and 2020, respectively, representing year-over-year growth of 208.8% and 18.0% in 2022 and 2021, respectively.
+Our business model is characterized by a high level of recurring revenue, which is derived primarily from sales of our single-use, organ-specific disposable sets that are required for each transplant using the OCS and services provided to transplant centers by our NOP.